rocrill/crock-on/README.md

 ## Features To be Implemented in Future

-* Recipe list page:
+* Rating feature: This will be added to the post detail page so that users can rate posts out of five stars.
-* Recipe detail page: Rating feature
+* Category tags: A feature will be introduced which allows users to add category tags to their posts e.g. vegetarian or vegan so users can search recipes by these categories.
-* Tag posts with categories e.g. vegetarian vegan so user can search by these terms.
+* Paginate comments feature: This will be implemented in future on the post detail page so that when a large number of comments builds up they will be paginated.
-* Paginate comments
+* Forgottwn password feature: This will be introduced so that users can reset their password themselves from teh front-end of teh site.

 # Technologies Used